JPPereira93/JPPereira93/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jppereira93&label=Profile%20views&color=0e75b6&style=flat" alt="jppereira93" /> </p>

 - 🔭 I’m currently working on **Susceptibility Mapping, machine learning applied to Remote Sensing and python for remote sensing and GIS automation**
-- 🌱 I’m currently learning **Advanced Spatial Analysis with SQL and Machine Learning for GIS**
+- 🌱 I’m currently learning more about **Version control for CI/CD with git and github and docker containerization**
 - 👨‍💻 All of my projects are available at my [Geospatial Workflows Repo](https://github.com/JPPereira93/geospatial-workflows).
 If you want to take a look, ask for collaboration invite!
-- 💬 Ask me about **InSAR, Susceptibility mapping, and GIS applications**
+- 💬 Ask me about **InSAR, Susceptibility mapping, and Remote Sensing applications**
-- 📫 How to reach me: **joaopmpereira93@gmail.com**
+- 📫 How to reach me: **joaopmpereira93@gmail.com** or [Linkedin](https://www.linkedin.com/in/joaopereirauc93/)
 - 📄 Know about my experience: [My Resume](https://drive.google.com/file/d/1-45bOTb-ApCpdfBRRHcZiUq4ruGFoV-b/view?usp=sharing)

 <h3 align="left">Connect with me:</h3>